by Libbylawrence

 The Wasp glanced toward the closed door.
 “Remember, the locals do not know my secret.
 I’m glad you have been discreet, lad.
 Chief Dawson is a good egg to let us use his office for this little talk.”

-Robin said, “Do you have any idea who could copy your old image so closely?
+Robin spoke up.
+“Do you have any idea who could copy your old image so closely?
 Have you shared your secrets with any old gang members?
 How about the Cavalier?”

 The Wasp shook his head.
 “No. Mort is true to me.
 He would not besmirch my name, so to speak.
 The Cavalier knows me well, but he is not the man in my old gear.
 I’ve employed valets before to assist me with my efforts.
 I wondered if one of them has copied my costume for his own enrichment.
 I admit that I was not the kindest of employers.”